eduNEXT/integration-test-in-tutor/README.md

 # Open edX Plugin Integration Tests with Tutor

-A GitHub Action to test your Open edX plugin (Django app) in Tutor (Open edX distribution).
+A GitHub Action to test your Open edX plugin (Django app) within Tutor (Open edX distribution).
 This action automates the setup of a Tutor environment, installs your plugin, runs migrations, and executes your integration tests in an isolated environment.

 ## Example Usage